mnprt20/dillinger_lab_Mobile/2104530/EXP 4.md

 # EXPERIMENT NO 4: Android User Interface Design
-**Objective:** To implement different types of layouts like Relative, Grid, Linear, and Table.
+**Objective:** To implement different types of layouts like Linear, Relative, Grid, and Table.

----

 ## 1. Linear Layout Example

+Linear Layout arranges elements in a single direction - either horizontally or vertically.

 ```xml
 <LinearLayout